Is Your Fallen Tree Covered by Maine Homeowners Insurance?

 • The cost to repair damage to your neighbor’s property caused by your tree.

 • Most property policies pay for YOUR damage if the tree or limb damages your building or structure.
-They also pay to remove the offending tree or limb.
+They also pay to remove the offending tree or limb from the damaged property (“chop and drop” coverage).

 • Most property policies do NOT pay to remove a tree or limb that doesn’t damage anything else.
 There are exceptions to this rule, depending on which company you’re insured with, and which optional coverages you bought.